Avinar-24/telegram-graphs/README.md

 ## Telegram Contests

-This is telegram official coding competition for JS developers.
+This is a Telegram official coding competition for JS developers.

 There are 2 stages of the competion where JS developers should build charts based on input data.